Facebook pixel FAQs | Doctorate in Clinical Psychology | Pepperdine GSEP Skip to main content

 What factors are considered in admissions decisions?

 We take a holistic approach to review applications and admission decisions are based on an applicant's potential for success in our program.
 The PsyD Admissions Committee takes into consideration the breadth and depth of an applicant's foundation of general knowledge of psychology, clinical and research experience, personal and professional experiences, and interpersonal competencies in granting admission.
-Scores on the Graduate Record Examination, in addition to a review of undergraduate and graduate transcripts, provide an assessment of an applicant's general knowledge.
+A review of undergraduate and graduate transcripts, provide an assessment of academic preparation and performance.
 The profession of clinical psychology requires individual and interpersonal competencies in addition to academic preparation.
 Interpersonal attributes and skills are therefore taken into consideration in assessing an individual's qualification for admission.

 What is the required GPA?